Sustainable investment labels and anti-greenwashing

 • you’ll start seeing labels on investment funds that have a specific environmental or social goal

-• you’ll have access to clear and simple information on what that goal is and the approach to achieving it, and you’ll get annual updates on progress towards it
+• the label means you’ll have access to clear and simple information on what that goal is and the approach to achieving it, and you’ll get annual updates on progress towards it

-• if a fund doesn’t include a label but is making sustainability claims, you’ll have access to clear and simple information explaining how it’s invested and why it doesn’t have a label
+• from 2 December 2024, if a fund doesn’t include a label but is making sustainability claims, you’ll have access to clear and simple information explaining how it’s invested and why it doesn’t have a label

 Investment labels

 There are 4 labels to help you recognise investment funds with different sustainability goals.
-Providers can choose to use any of these labels if their funds meet the criteria.
+Providers can choose to use any of these labels if their funds meet the criteria, but they don't have to.

 Black outline of 4 sustainability investment labels

-Sustainability Focus: invests mainly in assets that focus on sustainability for people or the planet.
+Sustainability Focus: these funds invest mainly in assets that focus on sustainability for people or the planet.
+Examples may include activities to support the production of energy, for example, from solar, wind or hydrogen.

-Sustainability Impact: invests mainly in solutions to sustainability problems with an aim to achieve a positive impact for people or the planet.
+Sustainability Impact: these funds invest mainly in solutions to sustainability problems with an aim to achieve a positive impact for people or the planet.
+Examples may include renewable energy generation and social housing.

-Sustainability Mixed Goals: invests mainly in a mix of assets that either focus on sustainability, aim to improve their sustainability over time, or aim to achieve a positive impact for people or the planet.
+Sustainability Mixed Goals: these funds invest mainly in a mix of assets that either focus on sustainability, aim to improve their sustainability over time, or aim to achieve a positive impact for people or the planet.
+Examples may include a mixture of investments from the labels above (Focus, Improvers and Impact).

 Funds that have labels will also need to give you clear and simple information, including: